 This series seeks to reveal the “savagely grotesque, arch, silly…” (in the words of Hollis Frampton) qualities which lurk behind typical photographic depictions intended to appeal to the senses.
-Using a flatbed scanner (rather than a camera) compresses the perceptual distance between subject and object.
+By using a flatbed scanner (rather than a camera) the perceptual distance between subject and object is compressed.
 On one hand, the highly detailed work appears as a kind of document or specimen and on the other hand is almost confrontational in its directness.

 Archival inkjet prints are available.
 For sales, please inquire using my contact page.